milchinskiy/rustlog/README.md

 # rustlog

 A small, dependency‑light logging crate with a pragmatic API, color (optional), groups, and a scope timer.
-Works in `std` (default) and `no_std` builds.

 ## Features at a glance